Liange235/Bayesian-optimization/README.md

 <sup>*</sup> *Note that for detailed explanation please read the corresponding section of I.Data Availability and Reproducibility Statement and V.Dynamic Plots Explanation in file Supplementary Material.docx.*

+## How to read

+We suggest downloading all the files together with

 ## Usage

 This repository is meant to be an additional material to help reviewers to evaluate our findings, and increase trust in our article.